 Most of the time the float-switch will fail during heavy continuous pumping; therefore it is wise to replace the switch every three to five years depending upon the frequency of usage ton prevent flooding.
 The smart homeowner will keep a replacement switch on hand.
 Replacement of the switch is easy.
 Follow the replacement steps below.

-How To Replace A Zoeller Float Switch - Easy Steps
+How To Replace A Zoeller Snap Action Float Switch - Easy Steps

 The following steps define how to replace a failed float-switch.